 Group therapy: During therapy, process groups are held on a daily basis, while therapy groups are held one to two times each week.
 Some of the topics covered in group include, but are not limited to: communication skills, bullying, mindfulness, social skills, anxiety, and emotion regulation.

 Family therapy: Throughout the duration of a student’s stay, parents will engage in weekly calls with a SUWS therapist where they will be updated on their child’s progress, will be involved in treatment planning, and will be able to discuss any specific concerns they may have surrounding their child’s borderline personality disorder.
-A a part of therapy, our treatment center provides family members with a two-day workshop, which is built on the “Love and Logic” model and is rooted in psychoeducation.
 Finally, there are a number of family webinars available online, which are provided to further support and involve parents in the therapeutic process.

 Experiential therapy: In addition to traditional therapeutic methods SUWS of the Carolinas offers a number of other highlights and benefits, both at base camp and in the wilderness.
 Some of the activities our students can participate in include:

 - Expressive arts